Administration Basic Sciences Clinical Sciences Centers of Excellence

 Visiting Students

 Visiting Students may apply to the Office of Student Affairs at any time for a rotation through LSUHSC Pediatrics but are encouraged to do so early.
 There is a $30 application fee that will be waived for LSU students.
-During the months of July through October, LSUHSC – New Orleans medical students will be offered Acting Internships first.
+During the months of July through October, LSUHSC - New Orleans medical students will be offered Acting Internships first.
 If any spots are left, visiting students may apply for an Acting Internship during those months.
 A student may elect to take a subspecialty elective and switch to an Acting Internship should space becomes available.
-Please contact Margaret Fanning at 504-568-2862 or by email for further information.
+Please contact Lanette Carroll at 504-896-2066 or by email for further information.

 University requirements: The following courses, at University Hospital, are limited to LSU students:

-PEDI 420a - Acting Internship
+PEDI 418 - Acting Internship - Wards or ICU's

 Frequently Asked Questions